vstig/vstig.github.io/_posts/2018-10-16-tree-methods.markdown

 This tells us that our first split should be on Age >= 49, as that will lead to the largest reduction of variance for the `Salary` variable.
 You can probably see that this will result in two new datasets `X_i` and `X_j`, each of which have their own set of candidate splits and associated variance reductions.
-In this way, we can recursively apply the algorithm on the subgroups until some stopping criteria is met (e.g. commonly a maximum "depth" or some minimum required number of samples).
+In this way, we can recursively apply the algorithm on the subgroups until some stopping criterion is met (e.g. commonly a maximum "depth" or some minimum required number of samples).
 The resulting model has a tree structure, where predicting the target for a new sample involves traversing the Yes/No questions until reaching a final terminal node, at which point the prediction is the average (or modal, in the case of classification) value target value of training data that ended up in that node.